fzqneo/ByteSlice/README.md

 instructions, memory footprint, branch mis-predictions and other performance-critical factors.

-# Run Examples in Docker
+# Run examples in Docker

+A compiled release-build is contained in the Docker image [zf01/byteslice](https://hub.docker.com/r/zf01/byteslice/).
 You need to install [Docker](https://www.docker.com/).
-The compiled release-build are contained in a Docker image [zf01/byteslice](https://hub.docker.com/r/zf01/byteslice/).

 Run with default parameters:
 ```bash